 Getting your gloves wet while ice climbing isn’t necessarily a huge problem in and of itself.
 While climbing and immediately after a climb, the chances are that our body heat will be adequately high to ensure our hands don’t turn to blocks of ice along with the H20 harbored in their purported protectors.

 If, however, we wait too long before changing into a dry pair or let ourselves cool down, then that only slightly frigid water is sure to turn frightfully frigid sooner rather than later.

 Certain models of ice climbing glove are made without water-resistant fabrics on the assumption that those wearing them will be climbing in conditions too cold and dry for saturation to be a problem or in an effort to enhance dexterity, but if you happen to be doing your ice climbing anywhere outside of Canada, Alaska, the Arctic Circle, or anywhere else where temps are likely to be a good twenty degrees under zero, we’d highly recommend opting for a pair of gloves with a Gore-tex or other waterproof lining.

-If warmth is the priority, we’d recommend looking for at least 100g of insulation spread throughout the glove (some models use less in the palm area than on the back of the hand), and up to 200g if you usually have a hard time keeping your hands warm.
-Though various type of insulation exist, the best is usually one variety or another of Primaloft.
+If warmth is the priority, we’d recommend looking for at least 100g of insulation spread throughout the glove (some models useless in the palm area than on the back of the hand), and up to 200g if you usually have a hard time keeping your hands warm.
+Though various types of insulation exist, the best is usually one variety or another of Primaloft.